aws/aws-pdk/packages/monorepo/docs/developer_guides/monorepo/synthesis.md

 Projen defines a standard way for building software through a [fixed set of synthesis phases](https://github.com/projen/projen/blob/main/src/project.ts#L564).
 This is implemented via a set of hooks defined in the Project base class which all constructs extend from.

-The `pdk` command which wraps the `projen` command, will execute these hooks in the following order:
+When you run the `npx projen` command, these hooks are executed in the following order:

 - **preSynthesize()** - Calls `preSynthesize()` on itself followed by all components attached to the subject project.
 - **synth()** - Calls `synth()` on all sub-projects followed by calling `synth()` on all attached components to the subject project.